 A study involving cimetidine/zolpidem tartrate and ranitidine/zolpidem tartrate combinations revealed no effect of either drug on the pharmacokinetics or pharmacodynamics of zolpidem.

 Zolpidem tartrate had no effect on digoxin pharmacokinetics and did not affect prothrombin time when given with warfarin in healthy subjects.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenesis: Zolpidem was administered to mice and rats for 2 years at oral doses of 4, 18, and 80 mg base/kg.
-In mice, these doses are approximately 2.5, 10, and 50 times the maximum recommended human dose (MRHD) of 10 mg/day (8 mg zolpidem base) on mg/m2 basis.
-In rats, these doses are approximately 5, 20, and 100 times the MRHD on a mg/m2 basis.
+Zolpidem was administered to mice and rats for 2 years at oral doses of 4, 18, and 80 mg base/kg/day.
+In mice, these doses are approximately 2.5, 10, and 50 times the MRHD of 10 mg/day (8 mg zolpidem base) based on mg/m2 body surface area and in rats, these doses are approximately 5, 20, and 100 times the MRHD based on mg/m2 body surface area.
 No evidence of carcinogenic potential was observed in mice.
-In rats, renal tumors (lipoma, liposarcoma) were seen at the mid- and high doses.
+In rats, renal tumors (lipoma, liposarcoma) were seen at the mid and high doses.